HridayM25/GymExpertTrajectories/README.md

 ## How to Use
 In the `trajectories` directory, you will find the trajectories.
 Use `np.load` to use the trajectories for SOIL.

+I have also provided the scripts used for collection in the `scripts` directory.
+You can change the parameters to collect more trajectories or change the reward threshold or the algorithm used.

 ## Methods of Collection

 | Environment | Algorithm   | Details   | Trajectories Collected |